tttapa/MIDI_controller/README.md

 ## Support

-I'll try to provide limited support for the MIDI Controller library for the coming months, but I won't be adding any new features.
+I no longer offer support for the MIDI Controller library, and I won't be adding any new features.
 For new projects, it is **highly recommended** to use the Control Surface library instead of the MIDI Controller library.
+Control Surface is well-supported, and new features are added regularly.
+It completely replaces MIDI Controller.
 If you need help porting your existing MIDI Controller project to Control Surface, feel free to open an issue.

 ## Download